-ALWAYS TRANSITION OUT OF THE SWADDLE AS SOON AS YOU SEE SIGNS OF YOUR BABY ROLLING OVER.
+ALWAYS TRANSITION YOUR BABY OUT OF THE SWADDLE AS SOON AS YOU SEE HE FIRST SIGNS OF YOUR BABY ROLLING OVER

 There are ways to do this slowly by taking one arm out for naps and the first part of the night for a few days and then the second arm and then introduce both arms for all naps and nights and then you can transition into a sleep bag.